Slip Kid: Live history

 This was performed live a few times on The Who's European leg of the 1976 tour and also the American leg before being dropped.
 A small part of this song was played in one of the concerts of the band's 1979 tour, particularly in Buffalo on 4 December 1979.
 During the second date of their concerts in London in 2008, "Slip Kid" was performed again, for the first time in 32 years.
 The song was again performed a few times on The Who Hits 50! tour.
 Townshend reflected at the time, "It's one of those songs I thought I would hate playing because it’s tricky, but I've been really enjoying it.
 It feels very new".

-On 24 March 2016, the Who, performing in Washington DC played an unrehearsed version of "Slip Kid" (first time since May 2015) after Roger Daltrey announced that Pete Townshend would not be able to sing the planned "Eminence Front" due to a throat ailment.
+On 24 March 2016, the Who, performing in Washington, D.C. played an unrehearsed version of "Slip Kid" (first time since May 2015) after Roger Daltrey announced that Pete Townshend would not be able to sing the planned "Eminence Front" due to a throat ailment.
 Daltrey explained, "Pete can't sing with a voice like that - it'll just do more damage.
 So we'll have a go at something.
 We kinda rehearsed it the day before yesterday.
 It'll be a bit lumpy, It'll be a bit bumpy.
 But who gives a sh*t.
 It's rock!"